 This is definitely related to your information architecture but let it be known they’re not the same either.
 Sitemaps and user flow diagrams are part of the architecture process.
 An information architect is in charge of taking info and arranging it to best suit the users.

 While they both do fall into the IA family, they still march to the beat of their own drum and should be tackled individually…but in conjunction with the other.
 You may find issues in one or the other while working on them, and the similarities end there.
 They all have their own skill set and instructions for success.
-This one requires a lot more discussion, though, as there are some common misconceptions in the information architecture vs. sitemaps debate.
+This one requires a lot more discussion, though, as there are some common misconceptions in the information architecture vs. sitemaps debate (and the user flow vs user journey debate too for that matter).

 Hopefully, the differences between these tools have become clearer.
 While they share similarities, they’re better described and executed individually.
 Neither should be overlooked.
 We’ve discussed similarities and differences, but other factors can only be explained by immersing yourself in the tasks and how they relate to their counterparts.
 They can even be practiced in “dummy” scenarios for sites that don’t exist.